 Prepare a hole as deep as the root ball, and several inches wider to remove any competing roots from neighboring plants.

 Camellia plants should be spaced at least five feet apart, and ideally eight to 12 feet, unless they are being planted as part of a hedgerow.

 Mound compost or peat moss at the bottom of the hole to create a small hump; this allows the plant to be seated without dropping too deeply and keeps roots at ground level as soil compacts.

-Some varieties of camellia are well suited for container planting and will do quite well with light pruning.
+Some varieties are well suited for container planting and will do quite well with light pruning.
 A large planter is preferred to avoid having the plant become root bound.

 If you live in an area with poor soil, such as in the southern United States where soil can be sandy and difficult to amend, container growing can be a better choice.

 If you plan to give your camellia a permanent home in a pot, learn more about that in our full guide to container care.